Leonay07/resume-recommender/README.md

 | frontend | http://localhost:5173 | Vite build served via `serve`.           |
 | backend  | http://localhost:8000 | FastAPI API + static assets.            |
 | mlflow   | http://localhost:5500 | Tracks metrics when `MLFLOW_TRACKING_URI` is set. |

+Note: This project is primarily accessed via the frontend UI.
+Please open the frontend URL to explore and interact with the application.

 To stop and clean up all containers: